-Our programs will be guided by early childhood educators, support educators and home child care providers.
+Our programs will be guided by early childhood educators and assistant early childhood educators.
 Educators who are responsive to children, their families, and the community, and who will participate in play as co-learners, guiding, communicating, and extending children's explorations.
 Educators who will observe, document, and reflect to help find meaning in what children do and what they experience and act on what they find.